jayanandhana/snake-game/README.md

 # snake-game
 A simple snake game using react

-Do "]yarn install" after navigating to the folder to install node modules.
+Do "yarn install" after navigating to the folder to install node modules.
 Then do "yarn start" to get the app running.

 Use arrow keys to play.